bernalo-lab/aws-log-search-preview/README.md

 **“What is actually failing?”**

-This repository contains a small preview of the **log interrogation patterns engineers use during real production incidents in AWS CloudWatch**.
+This repository contains a preview of the **log interrogation patterns engineers use during real production incidents in AWS CloudWatch**.

-These examples demonstrate how structured log searches can quickly surface signal during incident triage.
+These examples demonstrate how structured log searches and investigation playbooks help surface signal quickly during incident triage.

 ---